With most any other director, you’d put this list “worst to best.” With M. Night Shyamalan, you order it “best to worst.”

 The reason is simple—there’s not a ton of debate about Shyamalan’s best film.
 Unless you’re one of those intense Unbreakable fans who exist on the fringe, you pretty much know that the top film on any such list is going to be The Sixth Sense.
 It’s the thriller that made the Indian-born director a household name and anointed him as the next Hitchcock.
 But it’s the films he’s made since that dragged this once-optimistic outlook back down to Earth and into the muck.
 For as little debate as there is about Shyamalan’s best film, there’s a healthy, passionate debate on what his worst film to date has been.

-Suffice to say, this has been a complicated decade for Shyamalan.
+Suffice to say, the last decade was a complicated one for Shyamalan.
 He entered the 2010s as a pariah, fresh off the disappointment of ruining The Last Airbender’s live-action debut, and shuffled into the nearly as wretched After Earth in short order.
 But then, an odd thing happened—smaller budgets and an association with Blumhouse Productions began to salvage the director’s stock, first in the darkly comic The Visit and then in the genuinely thrilling Split.
-Now, as he completes his “Unbreakable Trilogy” via the release of the heavily hyped Glass, let’s reexamine the man’s entire career to date with this complete ranking.
+Sure, Glass didn’t exactly stick the landing, but it kept Shyamalan in high enough regard to allow him to tackle his newest high-concept film: Old.
+Now it’s time to reexamine the man’s entire career to date with this complete ranking.

 If The Visit and Split are what happens when a humbled M. Night Shyamalan is forced to come back down to Earth and work within a studio system, then Glass would represent the opposite.
 This is Shyamalan once again believing his own hype, which only encourages his worst impulses as a storyteller.
 Glass plays out like it was written by Shyamalan within the course of a single, raging caffeine bender of an all-nighter, all “ooh, and then, and then, and THEN!”—a free-form flow of ideas that don’t seem to have been run by anyone else, or checked for basic coherence.
 As our review observes, Glass isn’t really the “comic book movie” it’s been advertised as, so much as it is Shyamalan’s personal manifesto on how he’s a superior storyteller to those blockbuster comic book filmmakers.
 It manages to be both overstuffed, in terms of grandstanding and proselytizing, and simultaneously too lean in terms of the contributions from key characters, including Bruce Willis’s David Dunn and Anya Taylor-Joy’s Casey Cooke, who both feel reduced to sideline players.
 But don’t worry, you still get to revel in one of the completely un-foreshadowed, unearned twists that first taught audiences that Shyamalan was all too frequently in over his head.
 Ultimately, Glass should quell any hope for a genuine M. Night Shyamalan revival, because it reveals his ego can’t cope with the consequences of success.
 Give him an inch, and he’ll take a completely absurd mile.